Old Tile Removal in Warsaw — Wall and Floor Demolition

 Will the hammer damage the wall?

-With careful work — no. On plasterboard the sheet is destroyed and is easier to replace entirely.
+With careful work — no. On plasterboard, the sheet gets destroyed and is easier to replace in full.

 Does adhesive residue need to be removed?

 Yes.
-Remaining lumps create an uneven surface that prevents new tiles from sitting flat.
+Any lumps left behind create an uneven surface and stop the new tiles from sitting flat.

 Where does the rubble go?

 Broken tiles are heavy construction waste.
-Bagging and removal is a separate service.
+Bagging and carrying them out is a separate service.

 Can I do the removal myself?

-Yes, but you need a demolition hammer, safety goggles, a dust mask and stamina.
-It is loud, dusty and physically demanding.
+Yes, but you will need a demolition hammer, safety goggles, a dust mask and some stamina.
+The job is loud, dusty and physically hard.

 What if defects are found underneath?

-Cracked screed, old paint — these must be addressed before new tiles go on.
-The technician will assess scope and cost.
+Cracked screed, old paint — these issues have to be dealt with before new tiles are installed.
+The technician will check the scope and cost.

 How noisy is it?

-A demolition hammer is one of the loudest tools.
-Work is done during daytime hours (8-18) per building rules.
+A demolition hammer is one of the loudest tools on site.
+Work is carried out during daytime hours (8-18) in line with building rules.

 Are materials included in the price?

-Demolition requires no materials.
+No materials are needed for demolition.
 The price covers labour and tools.
-Bags and removal are separate.
+Bags and removal are charged separately.

 Can tiles be removed intact for reuse?

 On thin adhesive — sometimes.
-But most tiles break during removal.
+But in most cases the tiles break during removal.
 Careful removal costs more.

-Tile removal is carried out by technicians with professional tools — Bosch, Makita and Hilti demolition hammers plus grinding equipment.
-We work quickly and carefully, control depth and protect fixtures.
+Tile removal is done by technicians using professional equipment — Bosch, Makita and Hilti demolition hammers, plus grinding tools.
+We work fast but carefully, control the depth, and protect fixtures.
 We cover all of Warsaw.
-Call or message — we will assess the scope and quote a price.
+Call or message — we will check the scope and give you a price.